glaciercoder/ControlTheory/FeedbackControl.md

 If $D_{ol} = \frac{c(s)}{d(s)},G(s) = \frac{b(s)}{a(s)}$, the open-loop gain is $D_{ol}G = \frac{bc}{ad}$

-What matters is that the poles in d(s) **can not** be cacelled out by the zero of b(s), even if it is reasonable in mathematics, a slight noise will cause the system break down.
+What matters is that the poles in d(s) **can not** be cancelled out by the zero of b(s), even if it is reasonable in mathematics, a slight noise will cause the system break down.
 We can conclude that

 > An open-loop structure *can not* be used to make an unstable plant to be stable, and therefore cannot be used if the plant is already unstable.